 While we only require two MMR immunizations, we highly recommend immunization for meningitis.
 Talk to your physician about the benefits of receiving the vaccination.

 All visits and records kept by the Health Center are confidential.
-Parents of patients eighteen years and older, parents or spouses of emancipated minors, and other next of kin will not have access to the medical record without written consent.
+Parents of patients eighteen years and older, parents or spouses of emancipated minors, and other next of kin will not have access to the medical record without student permission.

 Health Center FAQ